Taegeuk: Use in national flag

-The rr symbol is most prominently displayed in the center of South Korea's national flag, called the rr, literally taegeuk flag (along with four of the eight trigrams used in divination).
+The rr symbol is most prominently displayed in the center of national flag of the Republic of Korea, called the rr, literally taegeuk flag (along with four of the eight trigrams used in divination).
 Because of the Taegeuk's association with the national flag, it is often used as a patriotic symbol, as are the colors red, blue, and black.

 Though the taegeuk and the trigrams have been used since the earliest periods of Korean history, its use had started earlier in China.

 The rr is a Taoist icon which symbolizes cosmic balance, and represents the constant interaction between the yin and yang, also known as eum/yang.
 The rr symbol used on the flag originated from the Chinese Confucian classic known as The Book of Changes (also known as I Ching or Yijing), a book developed for use in divination.

-The four trigrams also originated from the I Ching; each of these trigrams represent specific Confucian virtues, cosmic elements, or family roles, in addition to seasons, compass directions, etc. The 건 geon trigram (☰) represents the heaven (sky), summer, south, father, and justice.
-The 곤 gon trigram (☷) symbolizes the earth (ground), winter, north, mother, and vitality, the 감 gam trigram (☵) the moon, autumn, west, 2nd (or middle) son, and wisdom, and the 리 ri trigram (☲) the sun, spring, east, 2nd (or middle) daughter, and fruition.
-The four trigrams supposedly move in an endless cycle from "geon" to "ri" to "gon" to "gam" and back to "geon" in their pursuit of perfection.
+The four trigrams also originated from the I Ching; each of these trigrams represent specific Confucian virtues, cosmic elements, or family roles, in addition to seasons, compass directions, etc. The trigram (☰) represents the heaven (sky), summer, south, father, and justice.
+The trigram (☷) symbolizes the earth (ground), winter, north, mother, and vitality, the trigram (☵) the moon, autumn, west, 2nd (or middle) son, and wisdom, and the trigram (☲) the sun, spring, east, 2nd (or middle) daughter, and fruition.
+The four trigrams supposedly move in an endless cycle from geon to ri to gon to gam and back to geon in their pursuit of perfection.

 The white background symbolizes the homogeneity, integrity and purity of the Korean people.
 For thousands of years, Korean people nearly exclusively wore white clothing.
 This eventually led to the rise of the nickname "white-clothed people" for Koreans.
 Therefore, the colour white is often considered associated with the Korean people.

+Prior to 1948, the taeguk was used in northern Korea and has since been replaced by Soviet-inspired communist symbols including the flag of the Democratic People's Republic of Korea.